Frequently Asked Questions

 What can I expect from the home visit?

-After you apply and pay your application fee, you will be contacted from one of our volunteers to set up a home visit.
+After you apply, you will be contacted from one of our volunteers to set up a home visit.

-We have volunteers throughout WI & IL.
-They will set a day and time to come to your home.
+They will set a day and time for your visit.

 All family members must attend the home visit.